• Contact Us

 Getting an MRI

-The process of getting an MRI can seem scary, but we want to reduce your anxiety by letting you know what to expect from the scan.
-The machine is essentially a huge cylinder, with a platform that slides in and out of it.
-A patient lies on this platform and is fed into the cylinder, where the magnets and radio waves perform the scan.
-Inside the scanner, patients sometimes feel slight discomfort from being in an enclosed space.
+The process of getting an MRI may feel scary, but we work hard to keep our clients comfortable, and reduce their anxiety in every way possible.
+The machine is essentially a large cylinder, with a platform that slides in and out of it.
+A patient lies on this platform and is slowly moved into the cylinder, where the magnets and radio waves perform the scan.
+Inside the scanner, some patients may feel discomfort due to being in an enclosed space.
 The machine may also make some loud noises as the magnets become electrically charged and the scanner powers on.